deepaklearner/sample_cypher/README.md

-1.1
+1.2
-Create a ETL process in python to read data from mysql db and load into neo4j graph db.
+Create a ETL process in python to read data from mysql db and load into neo4j graph db in Entitlement node for entitlement data.
-Give me ideas for efficient design.
-Also, let me know for any cross questions, I should ask for further clarification.

-I documented the draft as:

-1. Read data from mysql table edwmaster.entitlement_master.
-Columns:
-entitle_name as entitlementName,
-entitle_desc as description,
-risk_rating as riskLevel,
+a.
+The columns we are reading from mysql are: entitle_name as entitlementName, entitle_desc as description, risk_rating as riskLevel,